jkxing/DROT/README.md

 ## Jittor(JRender) Version
-Since Jitter(JRender) doesn't support methods such as multi object rendering, we only provide a core implementation and a single object translation demo in submodule `jittor`.
+Since Jitter(JRender) doesn't support methods such as multi object rendering, we only provide a core implementation and a single object translation demo in submodule `DROT-JRender`.
 Please install jittor follow jittor/readme.md and then run demo file by the following command.

 ```
+cd DROT-JRender
 python demo-drl.py
 ```